 - A couple of hours to dedicate to the registration process!

 - Reliable contact information for the financial, executive, and administrative contacts for your organization.
 In some cases, these will be the same person.
 If at all possible, use organizational email addresses for these people rather than personal addresses.

 Registering Your Non-Profit Entity in the System of Award Management takes approximately 1-2 hours.
 Still, it is generally spread out over a couple of days, as the system updates the elements that need to be verified.

 There have been some recent changes to the SAM registration process.

 - You may need to submit a notarized document nominating a representative to administer your SAM account.

 - Your login.gov profile now also enables sign up and sign in to SAM.gov

-Once you are registered in SAM you will need to renew your registration at least once each 12-month period after successful registration in SAM.
-SAM.gov will give you plenty of reminders but add it to a checklist in your operations manual to remind you.
+You will need to renew your registration at least once each 12-month period after successful registration in SAM.
+SAM.gov will give you plenty of reminders but add “renew SAM registration” to a checklist in your operations manual to remind you and your team.

 Once again, do NOT pay for a service to update your SAM registration.
 I receive a staggering amount of emails that border on deception trying to entice me to sign up for paid SAM update services.
-Actually, some of them absolutely cross the line of deception as opposed to sales – this is a great time to use the unsubscribe button!
+Frankly, some of them absolutely cross the line of deception as opposed to sales.
+Emails offering SAM renewal services offer an excellent opportunity to use the unsubscribe button!
 Conversely, be sure to whitelist emails from SAM.gov.

-If you’re just starting out, are in a new leadership role, or just want to make sure you’ve crossed your t’s and dotted your i’s, then download our Starting a Non-Profit Checklist.
+If you’re starting, are in a new leadership role, or want to make sure you’ve crossed your t’s and dotted your i’s, then download our Starting a Non-Profit Checklist.